How much is early seed starting worth?

 Starting your own plants from seed may be fun and potentially cost effective, but decisions have to be made about which seeds to start ahead in the greenhouse.
 I find it helpful to use the following criteria to evaluate this:

-- Which plants or sprouts fit in pots sizes I can manage.
+- 2. Which plants or sprouts fit in pots sizes I can manage.
 Similarly, are those sizes that are reasonable to fit in my greenhouse?

-- Which plants seem to germinate more erratically?
+- 3. Which plants seem to germinate more erratically?
 Planting these in the greenhouse allows for more organized placement in beds when they are transplanted.

-- Which plants benefit from a more controlled environment when germinating?
+- 4. Which plants benefit from a more controlled environment when germinating?
 Some seedlings are prone to suffer outside due to weather or insects.
 So, which will have their survival enhanced by a greenhouse beginning?

-- Which sprouts tend to get lost or accidentally weeded out in the real garden, unless I grow them to a large enough size in the greenhouse first?
+- 5. Which sprouts tend to get lost or accidentally weeded out in the real garden, unless I grow them to a large enough size in the greenhouse first?

-- What can I plant ahead that keeps me from buying plants at the nursery?
+- 6. What can I plant ahead that keeps me from buying plants at the nursery?

-- What transplants most easily?
+- 7. What transplants most easily?

-- What seed is expensive, such that controlled planting in the greenhouse gets me more sprouts for my money?
+- 8. What seed is expensive, such that controlled planting in the greenhouse gets me more sprouts for my money?

-- What plants might I want to give as gifts?
+- 9. What plants might I want to give as gifts?
 This is much easier to do from a pot.

-- What makes me happy to plant from seed?
+- 10. What makes me happy to plant from seed?

-For instance, squash may be fun to sprout in pots, but they get large so quickly that growing them indoors gets tricky.
+For example, squash may be fun to sprout in pots, but they get large so quickly that growing them indoors gets tricky.
 One the other hand, I have never had peppers sprout spontaneously in my garden, so I am more inclined to start them indoors.

 Thyme is one of those herbs that stays teeny for so long.
 I don’t plant in standard vegetable garden rows, so it is good to let it grow to a visible size before putting it outdoors amongst the landscaping.

 Right now, I have started peppers and some onions from seed (starting the onions in pots is an experiment this year).
 In the next few days, I will start some of the flowers that can take up to 21 days to even sprout.
 I will also soon start those flowers and herbs that stay small for so long.